-If you have an existing whole-home generator that has not had any maintenance recently, call Childers Enterprises in Beckley.
+If you have an existing whole-home generator that has not had any maintenance recently, call Childers Air Plumbing & Electric in Beckley.
 Our team can quickly look over your generator and find any existing problems.
 If there is a problem, we can repair it or discuss replacement options.

 When to Schedule Routine Maintenance

-Now that you know what types of maintenance is necessary, do you know when to schedule it?
+Now that you know what types of maintenance are necessary, do you know when to schedule it?
 There are a few prime times to schedule maintenance, such as when the seasons change and after a lot of use.
 As we’ve mentioned, spring and summer can be common times for power outages.
-As temperatures rise and storms fill the forecast, consider a quick call to Childers Enterprises.
+As temperatures rise and storms fill the forecast, consider a quick call to Childers Air Plumbing & Electric.

 Some technicians and manufacturers offer annual maintenance agreements.
 Following this schedule can make sure that there is little time for repairs to become a big problem.
 For any issues, like the generator not turning on or not providing enough power, you may need a service call.